andreasgrigorjew/Advent-of-code/README.md

 # Advent-of-code

-My solutions for Advent of code.
-Besides some exceptions, I solve part 2 by changing the code for part 1.
-- 2022 This year I use Advent of code to learn rust.
+I used 2022 mostly to learn rust.